-The size of individual open spaces should be designed with the open space hierarchy in mind (Figure 4), and the standard also incorporates requirements for different types of open space (Figure 5).
-An open space will also sit under one or more 'zonings' within the Local Development Plan, and may therefore be subject to more than one planning policy.
+The size of individual open spaces should be designed with the open space hierarchy in mind (see Figure 4 overleaf), and the standard also incorporates requirements for different types of open space (see Figure 5 overleaf).
+An open space may also sit under one or more 'zonings' within the Local Development Plan, and may therefore be subject to more than one planning policy.